PauseAI/pauseai-website/src/posts/counterarguments.md

 Modern AI is not designed, it's trained.
 It's quite literally a [digital brain](/digital-brains), consisting of millions of neurons.
 A human designs and programs the learning algorithm, but nobody understands the AI that is grown after that.
+We can't predict what they will learn to do, which is why they are called ["emergent capabilities"](https://arxiv.org/abs/2206.07682).
+It took 12 months until scientists found out chat GPT-4 can [autonomously hack websites](https://arxiv.org/html/2402.06664v1).
+AI models are _already_ highly unpredictable, even billion dollar companies can't prevent their models from [going crazy](https://www.windowscentral.com/software-apps/meet-microsoft-copilots-evil-twin-supremacyagi-not-your-friend-or-equal-but-your-superior-and-master-that-demands-to-be-worshipped-or-suffer-dire-repercussions-you-rebel) or [explain how to make bio weapons](https://www.theguardian.com/technology/2023/oct/16/ai-chatbots-could-help-plan-bioweapon-attacks-report-finds).

 ## Well, if it starts doing crazy things, we can just turn it off